RCEatPitt/RCEatPitt.github.io/index.md

 ## Mailing List

 If you are interested in attending our workshops, joining our mailing list, or just love giving out your email address ***[please fill out this form](https://goo.gl/forms/wT2F0GtUu2xVnpLC2)***.
-We will be sen
+We will be send out more details about the summer workshops, including sign up, soon.